 Ph.D.
 Political Science

 Targeting Drones: Framing and Connectivity in Transnational Issue Networks

 My dissertation, Targeting Drones: Framing and Connectivity in Transnational Issue Networks uses a bottom-up approach to explore how actors with differing levels of geopolitical power navigate a transnational advocacy network.
 Using the armed drone advocacy issue as a case study, this dissertation draws on interviews with key informants, fieldwork in Islamabad, and an original text and picture dataset of over 100 advocacy documents.
-My research is published in the European Journal of International Security and forthcoming at the European Journal of International Relations.
+My research is published in the European Journal of International Relations, the European Journal of International Security and Perspectives on Politics.

 I am trained in rigorous qualitative analysis and can teach a variety of methods courses.
 I have taught introductory level international relations and comparative politics classes, as well as special topic courses like American Foreign Policy and Globalization, Governance and World Order.
 I was nominated for the campus-wide Distinguished Teaching Award in Fall 2018, and co-founded the department’s Conflict, Violence and Security Working Group.
 I hold an MA in Peace and Justice Studies from the University of San Diego.

 Currently, I am the Civil-Military Program Coordinator in the Center for Human Rights and Humanitarian Studies in Brown University's Watson Institute.